Targeting Dark Mode in Emails

 Target dark mode using custom styles to ensure your emails are beautiful and accessible for everyone.

-All email clients implement dark mode in their own way, support varies for the following dark mode targeting methods.
+All email clients implement dark mode in their own way, and support varies for the following dark mode targeting methods.
 We recommend testing dark mode early and often, focusing on readability over pixel perfection

 Adding Custom Dark Mode Styles in Dyspatch